-As an incentive for Credit Project Proponents to reduce the risk of credit invalidation from wildfire, a reserve account rebate of up to 2% of the total project credits is available to the Credit Project Proponent if the Credit Project Proponent provides proof that the Credit Project has been included in a formal wildfire risk assessment (state, federal, local level) and wildfire risk reduction recommendations have been implemented.
+As an incentive for private Credit Project Proponents to reduce the risk of credit invalidation from wildfire, a reserve account rebate of up to 2% of the total project credits is available to the Credit Project Proponent if the Credit Project Proponent provides proof that the Credit Project has been included in a formal wildfire risk assessment (state, federal, local level) and wildfire risk reduction recommendations have been implemented.
 If the original Reserve Account contribution for the Probability of Adverse Effects is 1%, then the maximum potential rebate is 1%.
 The rebate program is only available within the first five years following transfer of the credits to a Credit Buyer.
+Rebates are not available for Credit Projects on public lands.